pgRouting/pgrouting/doc/src/sampledata.rst

 .. figure:: /images/Fig1-originalData.png

-Information known at this point is the geometry of the edges, cost values, cpacity values, category values and some locations that are not in the graph.
+Information known at this point is the geometry of the edges, cost values, capacity values, category values and some locations that are not in the graph.

 The process to have working topology starts by inserting the edges.
 After that everything else is calculated.